Lowell Thomas: Radio commentator and newscaster

-In the summer of 1940, Thomas anchored a television broadcast of the 1940 Republican National Convention, the first live telecast of a political convention, which was fed from Philadelphia to W2XBS and on to W2XB.
-He was not actually in Philadelphia but was anchoring the broadcast from a New York studio and merely identifying speakers who addressed the convention.
+In the summer of 1940, Thomas anchored a television broadcast of the 1940 Republican National Convention, the first live telecast of a political convention, which was fed from Philadelphia to W2XBS and on to W2XB Schenectady (now WRGB).
+He was not actually in Philadelphia but was anchoring the broadcast from a New York studio and merely identifying speakers who addressed the convention to the few thousand people who had television sets in those three cities.

 In April 1945, Thomas flew in a normally single-person P-51 Mustang over Berlin while it was being attacked by the Soviet Union, reporting live via radio.

 In 1953, Thomas was featured in The Ford 50th Anniversary Show that was broadcast simultaneously on the NBC and CBS television networks.
 The program was viewed by 60 million persons.
 Thomas presented a tribute to the classic days of radio.

 His persistent debt problems were remedied by Thomas' manager/investing partner, Frank Smith who, in 1954, became the President of co-owned Hudson Valley Broadcasting Company, which, in 1957, became Capital Cities Television Corporation.

 The television news simulcast was a short-lived venture for Thomas, as he favored radio.
 It was over radio that he presented and commented upon the news for four decades until his retirement in 1976, the longest radio career of anyone in his day, since surpassed by Paul Harvey.
 His signature sign-on was "Good evening, everybody" and his sign-off was "So long, until tomorrow," phrases that he used as titles for his two volumes of memoirs.

 Personal life

 Thomas' wife Frances often traveled with him.
 She died in 1975, and he married Marianna Munn in 1977.
 They embarked on a 50,000 mi honeymoon trip that took him to many of his favorite old destinations.
 Thomas died at his home in Pawling, New York in 1981.
 He is buried in Christ Church Cemetery.
-Marianna died in Dayton, Ohio on January 28, 2010, after suffering renal failure.
+Marianna died in Dayton, Ohio on January 28, 2010.

 Legacy and honors

-The communications building at Marist College in Poughkeepsie, New York is named in honor of Thomas, after he received an honorary degree from the college in 1981.
-The Lowell Thomas Archives are housed as part of the college library.
 In 1945, Thomas received the Alfred I. duPont Award.
-In 1971, Thomas received the Golden Plate Award of the American Academy of Achievement.
+In 1971, Thomas received the Golden Plate Award of the American Academy of Achievement, and was honored at the 1973 Peabody Awards.
 In 1976, President Gerald Ford awarded him the Presidential Medal of Freedom.
-He has two stars on the Hollywood Walk of Fame and was inducted into the National Radio Hall of Fame in 1989.
-The Thomas Mountains in Antarctica are named for him.
+He has two stars on the Hollywood Walk of Fame.
+Thomas was inducted into many Halls of Fame: